 Swahili is also notable with an L2 speaker share of 84% among its 84 million speakers.
 It is spoken in a swath of countries down the eastern coast of Africa and is the official language of several countries including Kenya, Tanzania, and Uganda.
 Modern Swahili is based on a tribal Bantu language which rose to prominence when the colonial powers that ruled on the coast of East Africa, including the Arabs, Portuguese and Germans, used the language as a lingua franca across the region.
 The first written form of Swahili used the Arabic script and indeed Swahili played a major role in spreading both Christianity and Islam across East Africa.

 Thai is the final language on our list with the large non-native speaker share of the total number of speakers, at 66%.
 This reflects the political hegemony of the Kingdom of Thailand over an ethnic and linguistically diverse country.

-Interested in learning a foreign language?
+Serious about learning a language?

 Try the Declan Words App for FREE!
 It’s a fun and effective tool for learning 1000s of words and expressions in 14 languages (and counting).

 🇫🇷 French – 4,400 words in 111 topics

 🇪🇸 Spanish – 3,800 words in 86 topics